rborgese/SemFlix-player/README.md

 # SemFlix player

-This is an test project to re-create the NetFlix player.
+This is a test project to re-create the Netflix HTML5 player.
 It should be a fun project to get myself a bit more familiar with Google Closure and the HTML5 video javascript api's.

-Please not that this project is currently not finished and work in progress
+Please notE that this project is currently not finished and work in progress

 ## Frontend setup